Three weeks in April that closed the question.

 The lag cashes in 2027.

 If the 2026 El Niño peaks in late 2026 — which the model consensus now suggests — the temperature record it sets will most likely show up in 2027, not 2026 itself.
 Carbon Brief's central projection for 2026 is 1.47°C above pre-industrial, with a 19% probability of breaking the all-time record this year.
-The probability of a new record in 2027 is higher still — models project 2027 as a likely candidate for the all-time warmest year once the ENSO lag cashes in.
+The probability of a new record in 2027 runs higher still.
+Models project 2027 as a likely candidate for the all-time warmest year, once the ENSO lag cashes in.

 What the staircase predicts next is the part that doesn't make headlines.
 After the 2026–27 El Niño peak, ENSO will swing back toward neutral or La Niña.
 That cooling — like the 2022 La Niña before it, like the 2025 La Niña before that — will fail to return the global mean to its pre-El-Niño floor.
 The ocean reservoir will be warmer still.
 The next floor sits above 1.44°C; the one after that, higher again.

 The framing the WMO chose for its 2025 report is the framing that has to travel: not 'global temperatures', but Earth's energy imbalance.
-Surface temperature is the symptom that ENSO toggles up and down by tenths of a degree.
-The reservoir is the disease, and it has only one direction.
+Surface temperature is the symptom — the tenths of a degree that ENSO toggles up and down.
+The reservoir is the disease.
+It has only one direction.